DETAILED ACTION

 Claims 11-13, 18 and 36-38 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to non-statutory subject matter.

-The claim(s) does/do not fall within at least one of the four categories of patent eligible subject matter because Claims 11-13, 18 and 36-38 are drawn to a “computer readable medium,” which does not distinguish Claims 11-13, 18 and 36-38 from a transitory medium or article of manufacture, and hence Claims 11-13, 18 and 36-38 do not fall within the four statutory categories.
+The claim(s) does/do not fall within at least one of the four categories of patent eligible subject matter because Claims 11-13, 18 and 36-38 are drawn to a “computer program product,” which does not distinguish Claims 11-13, 18 and 36-38 from a transitory medium or article of manufacture, and hence Claims 11-13, 18 and 36-38 do not fall within the four statutory categories.

 Claims 1-3, 7, 11-13, 18, 21-23, 27, 31-33, 36-38 and 41-43 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.

-monitoring a telehealth medical encounter between a patient and a medical entity, the telehealth medical encounter being a virtual medical consultation conducted via a telehealth process;
+Monitoring, by a telehealth system (MPEP § 2106.05 (f), apply it), a telehealth medical encounter between a patient and a medical entity, the telehealth medical encounter being a virtual medical consultation conducted via a telehealth process, wherein the telehealth system includes hardware and software specifically configured to support remote telehealth consultations between patients and the medical entity over a telecommunications network (MPEP § 2106.05 (f), apply it);

-comparing, by a machine learning (ML) model during the telehealth medical encounter without initiation by a human user, the image of the patient to images of known ailments or conditions to identify a visual indication of a potential ailment or condition within the image; and
+comparing, using a machine learning (ML) model of the telehealth system (MPEP § 2106.05 (f), apply it) during the telehealth medical encounter without initiation by a human user, the image of the patient to images of known ailments or conditions to identify a visual indication of a potential ailment or condition within the image; and

-displaying, via a user interface of the human user, the image of the patient and a transparent overlay of image-based content information (MPEP § 2106.05 (f), apply it and MPEP § 2106.05 (g), insignificant extra-solution activity), wherein the transparent overlay of the image-based on content information identifies the visual indication of the potential ailment of condition within the image; and
+displaying, via a user interface of the telehealth system in response to identification of the visual indication by the human user, the image of the patient and a transparent overlay of image-based content information (MPEP § 2106.05 (f), apply it and MPEP § 2106.05 (g), insignificant extra-solution activity), wherein the transparent overlay of the image-based on content information identifies the visual indication of the potential ailment of condition within the image; and

-The bolded limitations, given the broadest reasonable interpretation, cover mathematical concept and/or a certain method of organizing human activity because it recites mathematical relationships, formulas, equations, and/or mathematical calculations and/or fundamental economic practices, commercial or legal interactions, and/or managing personal behavior or relationships or interactions between people.
-Any limitations not identified above as part of the mathematical concept/ the method of organizing human activity are underlined and are deemed “additional elements,” and will be discussed in further detail below.
+The bolded limitations, given the broadest reasonable interpretation, cover a certain method of organizing human activity because it fundamental economic practices, commercial or legal interactions, and/or managing personal behavior or relationships or interactions between people.
+Any limitations not identified above as part of the abstract idea are underlined and are deemed “additional elements,” and will be discussed in further detail below.

 Furthermore, the abstract idea for Claims 11-13, 18, 21-23, 27, 31-33 and 36-38 is identical as the abstract idea for Claims 1-3, 7 and 41-43 (Group I).
 Claim 11 further recites a “computer program product residing on a computer readable medium having a plurality of instructions stored thereon which, when executed by a processor…” (MPEP § 2106.05 (f), apply it)) and Claim 21 further recites a “computing system including a processor and memory configured to perform operations…” (MPEP § 2106.05 (f), apply it), which are both deemed to be additional elements recited at an apply it level.
 Examiner notes that claims 11-13, 18 and 36-38 do not fall within one of the four statutory categories as it can be interpreted as software per se.